dogecoinfoundation/dogecoin.com/content/dogepedia/articles/send-and-receive-dogecoin.md

 If receiving Dogecoin, you will need to supply the sender with your Dogecoin wallet address and/or the QR code for your wallet.

 One of the (many) great things about Dogecoin is that the transaction speed is significantly quicker than other cryptocurrencies – so you won't have long to wait until the transfer is confirmed.
-The fees to transfer are also extremely low comparative to other cryptocurrencies, too, so what are you waiting for?
+The fees to transfer are also extremely low in comparison with other cryptocurrencies.
+So, what are you waiting for?
 Send someone some Doge!